microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 In addition to the ordering system, they have a legacy software program where the data is tightly coupled with the application.
 Because of the time and effort required, a re-write of this application is not planned.
 The application is being backed up using a disk-to-disk-to-tape approach.
 The legacy application is running on aging hardware and a decision must be made as to whether to purchase new hardware, re-write the application, or move it as-is to Azure.

 Each of the branch offices are small enough to not require an on-site server infrastructure.
-These locations have connectivity to the Cheyenne headquarters through a Virtual Private Network (VPN).
-At times, various branch offices have experienced connectivity issues over the VPN to Cheyenne.
+These locations have connectivity to the Reston headquarters through a Virtual Private Network (VPN).
+At times, various branch offices have experienced connectivity issues over the VPN to Reston.
 While there is some understanding of these occurrences, there is a desire to increase the stability of the connection as growth continues.

 Several years ago, under the leadership of Lewis Franklin, head of infrastructure and operations, individual departments started migrating their servers into Azure.
 The Active Directory Domain Services (ADDS) team has deployed several Domain Controller (DC) Virtual Machines (VM) to a virtual network in the West Central US region.
-This region was chosen due to its proximity to the Cheyenne Headquarters.
+This region was chosen due to its proximity to the Reston Headquarters.
 Some effort was made to follow the guidance of Microsoft on the use of Active Directory (AD) in Azure, but some configuration gaps remain.

 The web application team has also deployed the Ordering application within the same West Central US region.
 While they do not have administrative rights for the SQL VMs that provide database services for the web application, they do have database rights and can access the databases through normal SQL toolsets.